Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/assets/docs/Testing.md

+> ### Testing User Stories

+> These following tests were conducted to test the experience of each user outlined within the User Stories section of my README file [README.md] (https://github.com/sruss07/MS02_Photo_Scotland/blob/master/README.md)
+>
+>  * Users performing searches on mobiles and tablets
+>    * Users, on entering the page, will be greeted by a navbar which contains the page title at the top left, a hamburger icon menu at the top right, with an animated photo carousel below.
+>    * Users may scroll down the entire page for an initial viewing of the page.
+>    * Users would select the hamburger icon menu to open and view the links within this menu.
+>    * The first link users would select would be the 'About Scotland' link.
+The page would scroll to the 'About Scotland' section, where users would learn about the purpose of the page and relevant facts and figures about Scotland.
+>    * The second link users would select would be the 'Locations' link.
+The page would scroll to the 'Locations' section.
+Here, users would encounter the 'Select a Location' pull down menu button and a map containing pins located at each photography location.
+>    * Users can then select the 'Select a Location' pull down menu button and select their desired location.
+Information on the selected location would then become visible to the user.
+>    * Links to Wikipedia articles for each location are also available for users to select below each location information section.
+>    * When selected, the location pins on the map display the name of each pinned location.
+>    * The third link users would select would be the 'Contact Us' link.
+The page would scroll to the 'Contact Us' form.
+This form  would allow users to send enquiries about the page, locations and any trips that may be available.
+The form also has an option that allows the user to join the pages mailing list.
+>    * Finally, fixed to the bottom of the page is the footer section.
+Contained within the footer are the pages social media links.
+In the future these social media sites will contain more location information, trip information, reviews and photo galleries.

 > ### HTML
 >
 >  * Ran HTML code through [HTML Validator](https://validator.w3.org/)
 >  * Received error messages for no p element in scope but a p end tag seen.
 Error does not seem to cause any visible issues.
 >
 > ### CSS
 > * Ran CSS code through [CSS Validator](https://jigsaw.w3.org/css-validator/)